LukeDS-it/LukeDS-it.github.io/content/software/migra/_index.md

 The below image gives the idea of how the process works.

 {{< figure src="01-process.png" title="Consumers process data extracted from a chain of extractors" >}}

+Some basic extractors and consumers are provided, such as database connectors supporting all major SQL databases (if there's a JDBC driver for it, then Migra will support it), HTTP connectors that can retrieve or send JSON to REST APIs, script connectors, that will allow you to create your own logic by just writing some simple code.

 ## Concept